Skip to main content

 Why care?

 Worlds is built on standard knowledge representation formats.
-This provides autonomous agents with an established, interoperable foundation for reasoning.
+This gives autonomous agents an interoperable foundation for reasoning.